secretlay3r/Dividence/README.md

 pip install pyarmor
 ```

-Open a command prompt IN DIRECTORY WITH ALL SCRIPTS and run the following commands:
+Open a command prompt IN DIRECTORY WITH ALL SCRIPTS and run the following command:
 ```bash
 pyarmor gen --pack onefile main.py
 ```